In this section you will learn how to configure other default WordPress widgets.

 (Links widget: ‘Sort by:’ drop-down menu)

 You can also create and display a list of items for a specific category, by selecting a link category from the ‘Select Link Category’ drop-down menu …

-( WordPress Links widget: ‘Select Link Category’ drop-down menu)
+( Links widget: ‘Select Link Category’ drop-down menu)

-When you have finished configuring your Links Widget, click the Save button to update your settings.
-Your links will become immediately visible on your site …
+When you have finished configuring the Links Widget, click the Save button.
+Your links will display immediately on your site …

-As the above example shows, you can display specific links to your site visitors (e.g. a list for a specific link category only), and add multiple lists of links to your WordPress sidebar navigation section.
+As the above example shows, you can display specific external links to your site visitors (e.g. a list for a specific link category only), and add multiple link lists to your sidebar navigation area.

-This is the end of part three of this tutorial series.
+This is the end of section 3 of this series of tutorials.

 Click on this link to view Part 4: